Boise Public Library!

 Problem The previous logo — "Library!" contained within a thought bubble — created balance issues due to the descending bubbles.
 This made lockups challenging and often introduced awkward gaps within layouts and partnership lineups.

-NEWSolution The exclamation mark has long been a recognizable and distinctive element of the Library's identity.
-To preserve this equity, the thought bubble was removed while retaining the wordmark and exclamation point.
+Solution Since 1995, the exclamation point has been a recognizable and distinctive element of the Library's identity.
+To preserve this association and equity, the thought bubble was removed while retaining the wordmark and exclamation point.
 This refinement allows the logo to scale more effectively, simplifies lockups, and improves alignment with partner logos — supporting clearer, more flexible use across marketing and communication materials.

 A defining feature of the refreshed brand is this beloved exclamation mark.
 It expresses pride, enthusiasm, and the importance of the Library's role in service to the community.
 The mark reflects the Library's responsibility to be accessible, inclusive, and responsive to residents of all ages and abilities, while supporting a shared vision of imagination, connection, learning, and curiosity.